 You may already know this information from having done research into the market price of the product or service.

 If you do not know how much it should cost to produce the product, try consulting your business's accountant or doing research online for how much similar products sell for in other businesses.
+You may also use dedicated accounting software to speed up your operations.

 4. Multiply your estimated units sold by your price per unit and then multiply that result by how many months you projected revenue will cover.
 This is how much revenue you should expect to bring in for that product or service.